-• Impact:
+Impact:

 The above developed material is the only known improved durum germplasm with Fusarium head blight resistance.
 This germplasm is vital for the survival of the Midwest durum producers.
 Since the Midwest produces over 75% of the US durum, this germplasm has a major impact on the pasta industry and the US economy.
-If D971511 is to be released, based on its FHB resistance and yield advantage and if were to replace 30% of the acreage of the current grown cultivars in the Midwest it would generate at current prices and with average yield \$6.0 million additional income annually for durum growers in the Midwest.
+Divide, based on its FHB resistance and yield advantage and if were to replace 30% of the acreage of the current grown cultivars in the Midwest it would generate at current prices and with average yield \$6.0 million additional income annually for durum growers in the Midwest.